 "I'm going to America myself in a few days' time, Mr. Samuel.
-It's my annual holiday, and the guv'nor's sending me over with papers in connection with The People v.
+It's my annual holiday, and the guvnor's sending me over with papers in connection with The People v.
 Schultz and Bowen.
 It's a big case over there.
 A client of ours is mixed up in it, an American gentleman.
 I am to take these important papers to his legal representative in New York.
 So I thought it best to be prepared."
-The first smile that he had permitted himself for nearly two weeks flitted across Sam's face.
+The first smile that he had permitted himself in nearly two weeks flitted across Sam's face.
 "What on earth sort of place do you think New York is?" he asked.
 "It's safer than London."
-"Ah, but what about the Underworld?
+"Ah, but what about the underworld?
 I've seen these American films that they send over here, Mr. Samuel.
-Did you ever see 'Wolves of the Bowery?'
+Every Saturday night regular I take my young lady to a cinema, and, I tell you, they teach you something.
+Did you ever see 'Wolves of the Bowery'?
 There was a man in that in just my position, carrying important papers, and what they didn't try to do to him!
 No, I'm taking no chances, Mr. Samuel!"
 "I should have said you were, lugging that thing about with you."
 Mr. Peters seemed wounded.